Web Traffic Sources Definition

-The biggest challenge with social network traffic in particular is that its difficult to track down the original source of a message.
-Inbound links from social networks that sent you visitors may appear in comment threads or transient conversations that you can’t link back to and examine because they’ve expired.
+The biggest challenge with social network traffic, in particular, is that it's difficult to track down the original source of a message.
+Inbound links from social networks that send you visitors may appear in comment threads or transient conversations that you can’t link back to and examine because they’ve expired.

 Web Traffic Sources Best Practices

 There is no one best traffic source because it depends on the nature of your website.
 Here is some expert advice to keep in mind:

 - It’s always best to have a variety of traffic sources.
 This minimizes the risk of your website being decimated if your main traffic source dries up.

 - To increase website traffic, marketers should review their website analytics for search words and phrases you may not have even known your audience was looking for.
 These long-tail keywords will give you some insight into possible new content development topics to improve your SEO.